JREAM/design-patterns/README.md

 - **observer** - (aka Publish/Subscribe) One to Many Dependency to notify that an object has changed.
 - **prototype** - Create new object by cloning from a skeleton of an object.
-- proxy - laceholder for another object to acccess it.
+- proxy - Placeholder for another object to acccess it.
 - **singleton** - Only allow one instance for an objects lifespan.
 - state - Alter an object when it changes state.
 - template method - Subclasses can redfine certain steps of without messing up